Catalysis of entanglement and other quantum resources: Exact catalysis

-In the above result we see that broadcasting of coherence to an initially incoherent state is not possible from a finite dimensional system \cite{LostaglioPhysRevLett.123.020403}.
+In the above result, we see that broadcasting of coherence to an initially incoherent state is not possible from a finite-dimensional system \cite{LostaglioPhysRevLett.123.020403}.
 On the contrary, \r{A}berg's result suggests that it could be possible with infinite-dimensional systems \cite{AbergPhysRevLett.113.150402}.
-Recently \citet{Ding2021} tried to create a connection between the two results by studying the role of a finite-dimensional catalyst in enlarging the set of accessible states under time-translational covariant operations.
-In their protocol they allow correlation between the system and the catalyst after the transformation, however the reduced state of the catalyst remains unchanged.
+Recently, \citet{Ding2021} tried to create a connection between the two results by studying the role of a finite-dimensional catalyst in enlarging the set of accessible states under time-translational covariant operations.
+In their protocol they allow correlation between the system and the catalyst after the transformation, however, the reduced state of the catalyst remains unchanged.
 As correlation is allowed, they first showed that pure state catalysts do not help in any state transformations under covariant operations.
 Precisely, if $\rho$ cannot be transformed into $\rho'$ under covariant operations, then there exists no pure catalyst state $\ket{\phi}$ that can catalyse the transformation $\rho\otimes\phi\rightarrow\rho'\otimes\phi$ under covariant catalytic transformations.
-This result is a generalisation to the previously studied result by \citet{Marvian_2013}, where $\rho$ and $\rho'$ are considered to be pure.
-Now if one can allow correlation between the system and the catalyst then there exist coherent states such that the achievable set of states from it is strictly larger under covariant operation when a correlated catalyst has been used in the process.
+This result is a generalisation of the previously studied result by \citet{Marvian_2013}, where $\rho$ and $\rho'$ are considered to be pure.
+Now if one can allow correlation between the system and the catalyst then there exist coherent states such that the achievable set of states from it is strictly larger under covariant operations.
 This has been shown explicitly for qubit states \cite{Ding2021}.
 Furthermore, with the dimension of the catalyst the accessible set of states increases \cite{Ding2021}.